flyx/emerald/README.md

 ### Variables

-You can declare variables using `var` everywhere.
+You can declare variables using `var`, `let`, `const` everywhere.
 You can assign variables with a normal assignment statement everywhere.
 You can output variables by writing a statement containing only their name.
 Example:

 ```nimrod
 var i = 10